-EUCANCan aims to enable and facilitate efficient analysis, management and sharing of cancer genomic data.
-The consortium is working on several tools to achieve these objectives.
+EUCANCan aimed to enable and facilitate efficient analysis, management and sharing of cancer genomic data.
+The consortium worked on several tools to achieve these objectives.

 Besides the provision of a uniform computing environment for the processing, harmonization and secure sharing of cancer genome and phenome data in the context of clinical research, the EUCANCan portal, the consortium developed additional tools to harmonise protocols, define community standards for data elements, types and formats, and provide an open and accessible database for searching cancer clinical trials based on various filter options such as tumor type or biomarkers.

-The following resources provided by the EUCANCan consortium are currently available:
+The following resources provided by the EUCANCan consortium have been made available:

 Onco Trials Track